Do you want a cookie?

 You benefit from a wide selection of different plants and therefore great biological diversity in your garden.

-Preserving old crops: Tips
+Preserving Heirloom Crops: Tips

 Get seeds of old varieties that make you curious and just try planting them!
 Whether on the balcony or in the garden, it's worth it everywhere.
 Cultivating and using them brings old varieties back to life.
 Your purchase also supports conservation initiatives that carry out conservation breeding in order to preserve variety-specific characteristics.